Last updated

 Remote contents repository folder

 If you select to only include a specific folder from a repository, only files listed in the folder are included in your Redocly project.
-Project builds are started only when a branch contains changes to connected folder.
+Project builds start only when a branch contains changes to the connected folder.

 Pull requests and remote branches

-When you open a pull/merge request against the branch that is a remote content source, Reunite fetches the proposed changes and does the preview changes verification process with the branch.
+When you open a pull/merge request against the branch that is a remote content source, Reunite fetches the proposed changes and performs the preview changes verification process with the branch.

 When a pull/merge request is merged to the branch that is a remote content source, Reunite performs the production changes verification with the new changes on that branch.